InverterNetwork/contracts/Specs.md

 #### Additional Info

 The system-wide Borrow Capacity (BC) is determined by multiplying the DBC FM's current `virtualIssuanceSupply` by the floor price (`P_floor`), which is the initial price of the first segment in the DBC FM's active segment configuration (i.e., `segments[0].initialPriceOfSegment`).
-An individual user's borrowing power for a specific loan is then `UserLockedIssuanceTokens * P_floor`, subject to the overall Borrowable Quota and Individual Borrow Limit.
+An individual user's borrowing power for a specific loan is then `UserLockedIssuanceTokens * P_floor` (calculated at the time of loan origination), subject to the overall Borrowable Quota and Individual Borrow Limit.
+The system assumes `P_floor` will only increase or remain static over time, thus protecting existing loans from decreased collateral value due to `P_floor` adjustments.
+A loan liquidation mechanism is not specified as undercollateralization due to `P_floor` changes is not expected.

 <img src="./assets/DBC_borrowable_amount.png" width="400" alt="Discrete Bonding Curve Visualization"/>